 The Fixed charge is a charge on a defined property offered to the lender as security which should be clearly identifiable.
-During the existence of fixed charge the borrower cannot change either the nature/identity of the property or otherwise dispose-off the property.
-The property can be transferred to any other entity only after full satisfaction of charge on it.
+During the existence of fixed charge, the borrower cannot change either the nature/identity of the property or otherwise dispose off the property.
+The securities commonly covered under fixed charge are a mortgage of immovable properties like Commercial/Industrial Property, non-agricultural land and residential house/flat in the name of borrowers/guarantors.
+In the case of fixed charge, the borrower has no right to deal with the property, in spite of property is in the actual possession of the borrower.
+The property can be transferred to any other entity only after full satisfaction of charge or the borrower shall obtain prior approval of the lender for the same in special cases.

 The floating charge crystallizes on following circumstances.